NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 ### Components

 The components section lists all RealtimeComponents on this game object and their component ID.
-If you’ve made a custom model, you’ll recognize this as the property ID on a model.
-Each component is assigned a unique ID by RealtimeView.
+If you’ve made a custom model, you’ll recognize this works like the property ID on a model.
+Each component is assigned a unique ID by the RealtimeView.
 That ID is used to identify this component when communicating with other clients.
 It’s also used when restoring prefabs that have been marked persistent.
-It’s very important that these IDs are unique and that they do not get re-used by different components.
+It’s very important that these IDs are unique to this RealtimeView instance and that they do not get re-used by different components.

 ### Child Views